6 best fruits and vegetables to keep your dog strong and happy

 Watermelon

 Watermelon is ideal for giving your dog a refreshing treat on summer days.
-It contains vitamins A, B6, and C and lots of water to keep your dog hydrated.
+It contains vitamins A, B6, and C, as well as plenty of water to keep your dog hydrated.
 Plus, it’s low in calories, making it a healthier snack.

 Remove the seeds and rind before giving it to your dog, as they can cause digestive blockages.
 However, the fruit’s sweet taste and juicy texture are often a hit with canines.